 2. Pay at the Table or Curbside

-When pay-at-the-table is a feature of an end-to-end mobile-first restaurant point of sale (POS) system, you will see the efficiency gains you’re looking for.
+When pay-at-the-table is a feature of an end-to-end mobile-first restaurant point of sale (POS) system, your clients will see the efficiency gains they’re looking for.
 Tabit research shows a decrease of 12 to 15 minutes in table turn time at peak and a 20 percent decrease in the number of servers required per shift.
 Moreover, those efficiency gains don’t come at the expense of customer satisfaction.
 Tabit users see an 8 to 15 percent increase in spending per customer, and servers typically receive higher tips.

-3. Leveraging Consumer Devices for Restaurant Payment
+3. Leverage Consumer Devices for Restaurant Payment

 Some restaurants are choosing to create touchless payment experiences in other ways than offering NFC contactless payments.
 One cost-effective way is to take advantage of the fact that most diners have a smartphone.
 For example, restaurants can print QR codes for payment on receipts or generate a QR code on a mobile POS device.
 Then, consumers scan the code with the cameras on their smartphones, which takes them to a payments page where they pay, similar to making a payment for an e-commerce order.
 Another option is to text a link to pay via SMS so that customers can complete transactions on their own devices.